-For the first time, our Social Work and Psychosocial Services team brought music therapy and art therapy into the home of our patients in the first quarter of 2022 after noticing a need for such therapies in home care settings.
-Workflows and processes were refined, allowing the team to value-add and enhance the benefits that patients, their Next-of-Kin and caregivers, received from the therapy sessions.
+For the first time, our Social Work and Psychosocial Services team brought music therapy and art therapy into the home of our patients in the first quarter of 2022 due to a need for such therapies in home care settings.
+Workflows and processes were refined, allowing the team to enhance the benefits that patients, their Next-of-Kin and caregivers, received from the therapy sessions.